 We field questions from students all over the world about Phi Theta Kappa membership, and some questions are asked more than others.
+You can check to see if you are already eligible by searching for your email address here.
 Here are the Top 10 most frequently asked questions about PTK:

 1. Do you have to pay the membership fee every year?